nattelog/thesis/README.md

-My material for the course TDDD89.
+My master's thesis conducted spring 2018.

 The latest compiled pdf is found in the `thesis` folder.